Smith-TVDSB/1.4b-Age-calculator-program/README.md

 7. How many years they have beyond a multiple of ten (i.e. 23 is 3, 17 is 7, 34 is 4)
 8. How many years they have until they are a multiple of ten (i.e 23 is 7, 18 is 2, 30 is 0)

 ### A sample input screen is:
-Input your year of birth: \n
+Input your year of birth:
 (user enters their year of birth)

 ### Sample Output Screen:
 Year entered:                 1993
 Age:                          27
 Age in 5 years:               32
 Double age:                   54
 Half age:                     13.5
 Years above a mult. of 10:    7
 Years until a mult. of 10:    3